w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/captions-avoid-obstruction.md

 status: developing
 ---

-In visual media, :term[captions] are placed on the screen so that they do not hide important visual information.
+:term[Captions] are placed on the screen so that they do not hide important information in :term[video] :term[content].